shmsw25/qa-transfer/README.md

 ### 1. Quick Tutorial

 First, download data (SQuAD, WikiQA, SemEval-2016, GLoVe, NLTK).
-This will download files to $HOME/data
+This will download files to `$HOME/data`.
+Also, preprocess data and save them in `data`.
 ```
 chmod +x download.sh; ./download.sh
+chmod +x prepro.sh; ./prepro.sh
 ```

 Then, pretrain the model on SQuAD.